 Mr. Weiss previously served as Director for Russian, Ukrainian, and Eurasian Affairs on the National Security Council staff, as a member of the State Department’s Policy Planning Staff and as a Policy Assistant in the Office of the Under Secretary of Defense for Policy during the administrations of Presidents Bill Clinton and George H. W. Bush.

 Before joining RAND, Mr. Weiss was a Vice President and Investment Strategist at American International Group, Inc. subsidiary companies, where he worked primarily on global commodities, energy, and foreign exchange markets.

-Mr. Weiss received a B.A. in Russian Regional Studies and an M.A. in International Relations from Columbia University.
+Mr. Weiss received an M.A. in International Relations and a B.A. in Russian Regional Studies from Columbia University.
 He is fluent in Russian.

 Mr. Weiss is based in Washington, D.C.